norbu09/lnz.me/about.md

 Pay him coffee/beer and he will happily give you feedback on your current project or open up his network to find the person you need.

+## old blogs and sites

+- [norbu09.wordpress.com](https://norbu09.wordpress.com/) - a blog in German about us moving to NZ
+- [about.me/norbu09](http://about.me/norbu09) - about.me page for those who are into that